Breast Augmentation Surgery in Gurgaon

 A good candidate is a healthy adult with a measurable mismatch between chest frame and breast volume, realistic expectations about size limits and recovery, and no active breast pathology.
 Smoking is paused for at least four weeks before and four weeks after surgery, and breastfeeding patients are advised to wait at least six months after weaning so the breast tissue has stabilised.
 Patients with significant ptosis (drooping) are usually candidates for a lift or a combined lift-and-augmentation rather than augmentation alone, and that distinction is made at consultation.

-Breast augmentation at the clinic typically costs between ₹1,50,000 and ₹2,00,000 depending on implant brand, profile and size, surgical approach, and whether fat transfer is combined.
-Mid-range silicone implants in a standard dual-plane pocket sit in the lower half of the band; premium implant brands with lifetime warranty, hybrid implant-plus-fat-transfer, or augmentation-mastopexy combined cases sit at the upper end.
+Breast augmentation at the clinic typically costs ₹1.4 lakh to ₹2.25 lakh, with most primary cases landing near ₹1.6 lakh, depending on implant brand, profile and size, surgical approach, and whether fat transfer is combined.
+Mid-range silicone implants in a standard dual-plane pocket sit close to that ₹1.6 lakh typical figure; premium implant brands with lifetime warranty, hybrid implant-plus-fat-transfer, or augmentation-mastopexy combined cases push a quote toward the ₹2.25 lakh end.
 A written quote covering surgeon fee, anaesthesia, theatre, implant device, supportive bra, and follow-up visits is given at the end of the consultation.

 Natural-looking results are routinely achievable when the implant base diameter matches the chest width, the profile is moderate rather than extra-high, and the pocket is dual-plane in patients with thin upper-pole tissue.
 The most common cause of an “obvious” augmentation is an implant chosen wider or higher than the patient’s frame can carry, not the implant itself.
 Hybrid augmentation — a smaller implant softened by overlying fat transfer — is the most natural-looking option for very thin patients and is offered as a specific plan rather than a default.